 All of our executive officers are also executive officers of our Advisor or its affiliates.
 We have no separate facilities, employees or management and rely on our Advisor, which has significant discretion as to the implementation of our operating policies and strategies.
 We will depend on our Advisor and its affiliates for certain services including administrative and business advice.
-We are subject to the risk that our Advisor will terminate the management agreement and that no suitable replacement will be found.
-Investors who are not willing to rely on our Advisor or our management by StoneCastle Partners should not invest in our common stock.
+We are subject to the risk that our Advisor or our management by StoneCastle Partners should not invest in our common stock.
 The employees, systems and facilities of our Advisor and StoneCastle Partners may be utilized by other funds and companies advised by them or their affiliates.
 Our Advisor may not have sufficient access to such employees, systems and facilities in order to comply with its obligations under the management agreement.
 We believe that our success depends to a significant extent upon the experience of StoneCastle Partners' executive officers, portfolio managers and employees, whose employment is not guaranteed.